-CASC/ACSS is part of a collaborative network of six spiritual care organizations across Canada and the US.
+CASC/ACSS is part of a collaborative network of five spiritual care organizations across Canada and the US.
 The membership of the participating groups represents over 10,000 members who currently serve as spiritual care practitioners, psycho-spiritual therapists, and supervisor-educators in specialized settings as varied as healthcare, counseling centres, prisons or the military.
 The American organizations use terms such as chaplains, pastoral counselors and clinical pastoral educators.

 These documents are four foundational documents affirmed by the constituent boards of the Council on Collaboration on November 7, 2004 in Portland, Maine.
 Collectively, these documents establish a unified voice on what it means to be a professional spiritual care practitioner, psycho-spiritual therapist, or supervisor-educator.
 In 2016-2017 Common Qualifications and Competencies for Professional Chaplains were reviewed and affirmed.
 The four documents are: